 In 1932 a series of stories, poems, and historical notes were put together by Chester Hey.
 This Huron County History contains some fascinating little stories of the Upper Thumb.
 One story takes place near Port Austin at a place called Kimball’s Point.
-This legend revolved around secret lead mines supposedly located near the Indian Camp called Holbrook.
+This legend revolved around secret Indian lead mines supposedly located near an Indian Camp called Holbrook.
 It was on the Cass River and quite near the Sanilac Petroglyphs.

 The Legend of Kimball’s Point